varadnair30/instawork-rag-qa-assistant/README.md

 - **Anthropic** for Claude AI assistance during development
 - **Sentence-Transformers** community for excellent embedding models
 - **Hugging Face** for open-source LLM infrastructure
-- **QA Team** for providing comprehensive test case dataset
+- **QA Team ❤️** for providing comprehensive test case dataset

 ---

 **Built with ❤️ for QA Engineers**

-*Making test case navigation intelligent, one query at a time.*
+*Making test case navigation intelligent, one query at a time :)*